 Exciting Updates Coming in 2025!

-- Listening & Learning Sessions – Coming at the end of February and throughout March, we will be hosting sessions with our Member Services team to assist with questions about the new Membership Portal.
+• Coming at the end of February and throughout March, we will be hosting Member Listening and Learning Sessions with our Member Services team to assist with questions about the new Membership Portal

 Additionally, we’ve heard your feedback regarding the current membership fee structure and understand that the 2023 changes caused some stress.
 We are currently reviewing potential modifications and will discuss these at the upcoming sessions.
 Our goal is to ensure that membership remains a great value, providing access to fitness programs, over 50 social clubs, lifelong learning opportunities, and a welcoming community that fosters connection and well-being.